booking new client work for october

 • Internal applications, dashboards, and customer-facing product work

-• Deployment, monitoring, audit trails, documentation, and launch support
+• Deployment, monitoring, audit trails, a runbook, and launch support

-The answer may be an agent, an integration, a small internal tool, ordinary automation, or a combination.
+The answer can be one model step, an agent, an integration, a small internal tool, ordinary automation, or a combination.

 Keep the sound parts of your stack

 Keep the ERP, CRM, warehouse, support platform, or internal database.
-Add the workflow through interfaces that are already there.
+Add the workflow through the interfaces already there.

 Fix only what is blocking the work

 Create the smallest data or workflow layer needed for reliable execution.
-One project should not become a company-wide replatform.
+One implementation should not become a company-wide replatform.

-A narrow result is easier to test with real work, easier to adopt, and easier to expand.
+A narrow result is easier to test with real cases, easier to adopt, and cheaper to change.

 Recurring reporting